Hugh Roe O'Donnell: Battle of Curlew Pass

 The Gaelic Chieftain (1999) by Maurice Harron, located near Boyle, commemorates the Battle of Curlew Pass.

 In July 1599, Essex sent O'Connor Sligo to confront O'Donnell.
 In response, O'Donnell quickly laid siege to O'Connor Sligo's stronghold, Collooney Castle.
 Essex then ordered Clifford to relieve O'Connor Sligo, and Clifford subsequently led an expedition of 1,400 men towards Collooney Castle.
 O'Donnell left Niall Garbh to continue the siege and he took up a position in the Curlew Mountains, where he remained for two months, deliberately provoking Clifford.
 In August, Clifford finally gave in and marched his troops into the Curlew Mountains.
 O'Donnell made a dramatic speech and prepared his men.

 Once O'Donnell's brothers had lured Clifford's army into a prepared position, O'Donnell and O'Rourke (who was camped nearby) ambushed Clifford's forces in a swift battle.
 The English panicked and were routed back to Boyle Abbey.
 240 English soldiers were killed, including Clifford who was stabbed by a pike.
 After the battle, O'Rourke decapitated Clifford and gave the head to O'Donnell.
 When O'Donnell presented Clifford's severed head to O'Connor Sligo, the latter surrendered Collooney Castle.
-The queen and her secretary of state Robert Cecil were shocked by the Irish victory.
-The victory is viewed as a highlight of O'Donnell's career, though contemporary sources credit O'Rourke and Conor McDermot with the battle's success.
+The Queen and her secretary of state Robert Cecil were shocked by the Irish victory.
+The victory is considered a highlight of O'Donnell's career, though contemporary sources credit O'Rourke and Conor McDermot with the battle's success.

-O'Donnell forced O'Connor Sligo to join the confederacy, and he gave O'Connor Sligo a lot of oxen, horses, cattle and corn to re-establish himself in lower Connacht.
+O'Donnell forced O'Connor Sligo to join the confederacy, and he gave O'Connor Sligo oxen, horses, cattle and corn to re-establish himself in lower Connacht.
 However, he threatened O'Connor Sligo with imprisonment on an island in Lough Eske if he did not cooperate.
 By this time Iníon Dubh had been in Scotland for two months gathering redshanks—as Clifford's forces had been easily defeated, O'Donnell notified his mother the redshanks were unnecessary, and she returned to Tyrconnell in January 1600 with gunpowder instead.
 O'Donnell followed the victory at Curlew Pass with a successful battle at the Ballaghboy Pass.